The “Data Usage Fee” is an assessment charge Discover imposes when you accept Discover cards at your business.

 Note that since the Data Usage Fee isn’t a percentage, it isn’t calculated on the total amount of Discover transactions.
 Instead, it’s charged on the number of transations.
 To check the math, you would need to multiply the number of transactions by the rate.
 In the statements below, the number of transactions is listed directly to the left of the rate: 2, 29, and 2.

-If you’re a CardFellow client, you're already covered.
-We don't allow tiered pricing and we require processors to pass assessments to you at true cost with no added markup.
+If you’re a CardFellow client, we’ve got you covered.
+We don’t allow tiered pricing and we require processors to pass assessments to you at true cost with no added markup.
 But just to make sure, we check assessment costs for you on your free statement reviews.
 If you have questions about your assessment charges, please contact us.

 Flat Rate Pricing